regicidios/copypastesaver/README.md

 ```

 ## Setup
-The only thing required is to add a desired filepath where you'd like the textfiles to be saved in functions.py.
+Add a desired filepath where you'd like the textfiles to be saved in functions.py.
+A directory named copypaste should be created here, with any text files generated through copypastesaver being saved inside.